manjunathc/udacity-driveless-car-program/p9-CarND-PID-Control-Project/README.md

 # Udacity PID Controller Project
 Self-Driving Car Engineer Nanodegree Program

 * In this project, I have used PID controller to maneuver the vehicle around the track.
-The simulator will provide you the cross track error (CTE) and the velocity (mph) in order to compute the appropriate steering angle.
+The simulator will provide the cross track error (CTE) and the velocity (mph) in order to compute the appropriate steering angle.

 The goals / steps of this project are the following: